6 Simple Ways to Teach Kids About the Environment

-Happy Earth Day!
-When you’re a parent, you’re consumed with so many “must-do’s” to take care of your kids’ health and sanitation that it’s easy to forget about helping them learn to take care of Mother Nature.
-But, it’s actually pretty easy to do.
+When you’re a parent, you’re consumed with so many “must-do’s” to take care of your kids’ health and development that it’s easy to forget about helping them learn to take care of Mother Nature.
+But, it’s actually pretty easy.
+And remember, a happy earth means healthy kids.

-Teach it’s not cool to be a “litter-bug.”
-Go to the beach or the park and have a race to see how many pieces of paper they can pick up in 2 minutes (supervise this activity to make sure the trash is “regular trash” like paper, nothing sharp or disgusting).
+Teach your kids that it’s not cool to be a “litter-bug.”
+When you go to the beach or the park, you can teach your kid about littering by having a race to see how many pieces of paper they can pick up in 2 minutes (supervise this activity to make sure the trash is “regular trash” like paper, nothing sharp or disgusting).
 Of course, have the hand sanitizer ready for a good cleaning as soon as you’re done.
 Responsibility and sustainability…two lessons for one!

 (Remind older kids that trash often ends up in unwanted places, like the ocean, and can be dangerous for animals: “Don’t be a chump, use the dump.”)